loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/ElementProperties.rst

    :param rawExplanation: - a textual readable description of this property
    :return: a element property that can be applied with Path::that

+hasRef
+^^^^^^

+.. java:method:: public static ElementProperty hasRef(String ref)
+   :outertype: ElementProperties

+   Element with a "ref" attribute equal to the given role.

+   :param ref: the value of the role property
+   :return: a element property that can be applied with Path::that

 hasRole
 ^^^^^^^